Code-Differently-Instructors/Instructor-Tips/GitPods/gitpods-walkthough.md

     - A GitPod extension can be added to the browser for easy access.

-    - A Gitpod button can be added to GitHub and will appear in every repository.
+    - A GitPod button can be added to GitHub and will appear in every repository.